liferay/liferay-docs/user/articles/120-search/03-custom-filters.markdown

 **Query Name (text)**
 : Set the name of the contributed query.
-This is unnecessary unless this filter acts as a parent query to other filter that will contribute child clauses; in that case you'll set this filter's Query Name as the child filter's this as the Parent Query Name.
+This is unnecessary unless this filter acts as a parent query to another filter that contributes child clauses; in that case set this filter's Query Name as the child filter's Parent Query Name.
 This parent/child behavior is only available for filters of type Bool.

 **Parent Query Name (text)**
 : When contributing a child clause to a Bool query, set this to match the Query